melt-umn/ableC-tensors/learn_ableC_tensors/tensors_and_intervals.md

 ## Tensors
 ### What is a Tensor?
 Tensors are a struct that represent an array of data (currently, must be floating point numbers).
 However, Tensors are not actually a C array (this is the primary reason that we chose to call them Tensors instead of arrays).
-Instead, a Tensor is a data type that has four different variables saved to it:
+Instead, a Tensor is a struct that has four different variables saved to it:
 1. **dim (int)**: this represents how many dimensions a Tensor has.
 For instance, a *n x m*  Tensor would have two dimensions, while a *n x m x j* Tensor would have three.
 Currently, empty tensors (zero dimensional Tensors) are not supported in most functions.
 2. **dim_size (\*int)**: this saves the size of the dimensions of the Tensor as an array.
 Using the examples from above, an *n x m* Tensor would have [n, m] stored, while a *n x m x j* Tensor would have [n, m, j] stored.
 3. **count (int)**: this keeps track of how many total elements are in the Tensor.
 A *n x m* Tensor would have *n \* m* elements, while an *n x m x j* Tensor would have *n \* m \* j* elements.